 Good health is not simply the absence of disease.
 It is the collective of physical, social and mental well-being.
 It is the product of nutrition and genetics, of healthy lifestyles and preventative health interventions.
 It is the interaction between the conditions in which we live, work, play and age.
 Yet access to many of the things that make and keep us healthy are not evenly distributed in the population.
 Achieving good health is then deeply entwined with all aspects of society and cannot simply be solved by policies in one area alone.

 In our rediscovery of Beveridge, the shadow of the pandemic looms large.
 It is has never been more urgent to address the underlying causes of Disease.
 And it has never been clearer that these determinants are not only social or physiological, but also political.

 Media: Fran has commented on inequality in the UK across multiple media outlets, including the BBC, TalkRadio, Smooth FM, Heart NW, and LBC.
 Fran has also appeared on LBC’s Cross Question as a panellist.

-Additional information: Fran is Communications Officer for the Population Geography Research Group with the Royal Geographical Society and Institute of British Geographers (2014 – present).
-Fran is also a council member for the British Society for Population Studies (2017-2021).
-She sits on a number of advisory boards and committees including the ONS 2021 Census Microdata Working Group, and the UK Data Service Advisory Committee.
+Additional information: I am currently a Visiting Research Fellow in Department of Health Sciences, University of York, and Chair of The Equality Trust.
+I have held elected roles for the Population Geography Research Group with the Royal Geographical Society and Institute of British Geographers (2014-2022) and as a council member for the British Society for Population Studies (2017-2021).
+I have also sat on a number of advisory boards and committees including the ONS 2021 Census Microdata Working Group, and the UK Data Service Advisory Committee.